Advantage Home Finance logo

 LIFT Open Market Scheme

 This scheme can help some first-time buyers purchase an existing home on the open market with Scottish Government support, meaning you may need a smaller deposit than with a standard purchase.
 It can be useful where affordability is tight, although price caps, eligibility rules and funding availability all apply.
-The scheme is currently closed and due to be updated when it reopens for 2026/27.

 This scheme can help some first-time buyers purchase an existing home on the open market with Scottish Government support, meaning you may need a smaller deposit than with a standard purchase.
 It can be useful where affordability is tight, although price caps, eligibility rules and funding availability all apply.
-The scheme is currently closed and due to be updated when it reopens for 2026/27.

 LIFT New Build Scheme